HinTak/cxterm_wiki/Linux-Setup-for-Samsung-Xpress-SL-M2020-Laser-Printer-series.md

 ![Add Printer Dialog](AddPrinterDialog.png)

 *Important*: Do not choose anything under "Make: Samsung"!
 None of them works.
-Instead, click, "Choose File" next to "Or Provide a PPD File:", and pick up `uld/noarch/share/ppd/Samsung_M2020_Series.ppd` from where you unpacked the earlier downloaded `tar.gz`.
+Instead, click the "Choose File" button next to "Or Provide a PPD File:".
+Pick up `uld/noarch/share/ppd/Samsung_M2020_Series.ppd` from where you unpacked the earlier downloaded `tar.gz`.
 Continue with "Add Printer".
 That's it.